QuantEcon/QuantEcon.jl/README.md

 ### License

-Copyright © 2013, 2014 Thomas J. Sargent and John Stachurski: BSD-3
+Copyright © 2013, 2014, 2015 Spencer Lyon, Thomas J. Sargent, and John Stachurski: BSD-3
 All rights reserved.

 Redistribution and use in source and binary forms, with or without